bryansteiner/gpu-passthrough-tutorial/README.md

 <a name="footnote5">5</a>. **Applying the ACS Override Patch may compromise system security**.
 Check out this [reddit post](https://www.reddit.com/r/VFIO/comments/bvif8d/official_reason_why_acs_override_patch_is_not_in/) to see why the ACS patch will probably never make its way upstream to the mainline kernel.
 <br/>
 <a name="footnote6">6</a>.
 Credit to the solution presented in [this post](https://forum.level1techs.com/t/how-to-apply-acs-override-patch-kubuntu-18-10-kernel-4-18-16/134204).
+<a name="footnote7">7</a> See the following [link](https://www.stratoscale.com/blog/compute/using-bare-qemu-kvm-vs-libvirt-virt-install-virt-manager/) for more details and comparison between QEMU and virt-manager